OpenCloudOS/opencloudos.github.io/docs/guide/config.en.md

 resize2fs /dev/datavg/lv1//ext file system expansion
 ```
-Cut the capacity of logical volumes in ext format
+Cut the capacity of logical volumes in ext format<br />
 Taking cutting the capacity of the logical volume to 512M as an example, the operation steps are as follows:

 3. First create a 1G logical volume as the object to be trimmed